dickie10/QuantChallenge/README.md

   - side: string, buy or sell
   - strategy_id: string

+### Setup:
+This repository contains a sqlite file trades.sqlite, containing a database named trades.
+The database contains a table called epex_2022_12_20_12-13, with all trades made by flex power traders on the EPEX exchange for the delivery period 12:00 to 13:00 on 2022-12-20.
+The schema is the following
+id TEXT PRIMARY KEY,
+quantity INTEGER NOT NULL,
+price REAL NOT NULL,
+side TEXT NOT NULL CHECK (side IN ('buy', 'sell')), strategy TEXT NOT NULL

 ### Task 1.1:
 Write a function that computes the total buy volume for flex power, another that computes the total sell volume.
 ```python